NiccoloNiccoli/Pokemon/README.md

 ## Introduction
 This is a small pokemon clone game I made for a school project.

-Currently I have no intentions to develop it further.
+Currently I have no intention to develop it further.

 ## What can you do?